( Locked ● Limited version )

 # 2. Overview

-- Clear straightforward efficient-to-use layout.
-No popups, interstitials, animated-dance of product photos or as-you-scroll sliding panes.
+- Comfortably stable layout and efficient navigation.
+Also no popups, interstitials or animated-dance of product photos.
 You might think of it as “a vintage site” (selling vintage stuff) with just the right amount of modern UX accoutrements.

 # 3. Responsive design

-Responsive design — but not in the usual sense — instead, a consistent page layout across all devices.
+Responsive design — but not in any of the usual ‘layout shift’ implementations.
+For a variety of reasons, a different approach, providing a consistent page layout across all devices.

 - Three breakpoints, Left to Right: